 She explains: “At first glance it’s surprising for a conservation charity to be setting up clinics but it makes perfect sense.
-Fish stocks are being depleted and the reefs damaged in large part because the fishermen are struggling to provide enough food in the midst of a population explosion.”
+But fish stocks are being depleted and the reefs damaged in large part because the fishermen are struggling to provide enough food in the midst of a population explosion.”

 “Conservation work on the reef would be doomed to fail without supporting the villagers to overcome the underlying cause of their crisis.
 By providing family planning to those who want it, and education on conserving their coastal resources, the community now has a chance of being able to feed itself for generations to come.”

 Given the potential impact of the Blue Ventures project, the funding needs are very small.
 The clinics immediately improve health care for families and provide careers for local people involved in delivering services.
 Most importantly for Tess, the project helps to empower the local women.

 Blue Ventures believes that with the right knowledge, developing coastal communities can live in harmony with their marine environments.
 Their pioneering, integrated approach to conservation and sexual and reproductive health enables far more effective achievement of the project’s objectives than could be achieved if these projects were carried out in isolation.

-Notes to editors
+Notes to Editors:

 - High resolution photographs of both the project and Tess are available on request.

-* Madagascar has one of the world’s fastest growing populations, with an average fertility rate of over 5 births per woman and nearly half of the country’s population currently under 15 years of age.
+- Madagascar has one of the world’s fastest growing populations, with an average fertility rate of over 5 births per woman and nearly half of the country’s population currently under 15 years of age.
 Only 1 in 5 women in union has access to contraception despite government programmes to promote family planning.

-* In the remote coastal regions where Blue Ventures operates, access to sexual and reproductive health services is even more difficult.
+- In the remote coastal regions where Blue Ventures operates, access to sexual and reproductive health services is even more difficult.
 As a result, girls often have their first child as young as 11 and women are having up to 16 children.
 Infant and maternal mortality rates are very high.
 The rapid growth of coastal populations, whose doubling time is approximately 10-15 years, poses a severe threat to the future sustainability of the country’s extensive coral reefs and other marine habitats, upon which the livelihoods, culture and future economic wellbeing of coastal communities depend.

-* Since the project started the proportion of couples using hormonal contraception in the target region has increased from 8.3% to 31.7% and the use of condoms has gone up eightfold.
+- Since the project started the proportion of couples using hormonal contraception in the target region has increased from 8.3% to 31.7% and the use of condoms has gone up eightfold.

-For further information or to arrange an interview with Tess Shellard, please contact: +44 (0)7980 919417 or email@example.com
+For further information or to arrange an interview with Tess Shellard, please contact: 07980 919417 or t.shellard [at] gmail.com